razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

     export default Dashboard;
     ```

-3. Components for Adaptive layout(rendering components conditionally)
+**3. Components for Adaptive layout(rendering components conditionally)**

-    - Considering if we want to implement a layout similar to the below mockup where we have 2 different search inputs for different screens of the same web app.
+    - Consider, if we want to implement a layout similar to the below mockup where we have 2 different search inputs for different screens of the same web app.
       <img alt="Responsive Modal" src="./images/responsive-adaptive-layout/adaptive-search-field.png">

       <br/>